ahmed-cmyk/symfony_products_api/README.md

 - Symfony 7 is acceptable for the creation of the API.
 - JWT tokens are generated and validated using Symfony's security components.
 - Basic CRUD operations on products are implemented with validation and error handling.
+- A User model is required.
+There were also some assumptions made regarding the structure of the User model.

 ---